Return to Royce Hall to hear the live AYS orchestra play an unforgettable program.

 AYS members receive free tickets, and are $18 for general admission.
 Click the button below for more information and to reserve your tickets.

 © 2021 DWA LLC.
 All Rights Reserved.

-Tickets for the concert will be available later this season.
+Tickets for the concert will be available in the next few weeks.
 Please check back here or signup for our e-newsletter for updates.